 The models in our most recent bassinet and bedside sleeper test range in price from around $99 up to $900 with one model costing more than $2100!
 But it's worth keeping in mind that the old adage "you get what you pay for" doesn't always apply.
 Many of the bassinets we recommend are under $300 and outperform some of their (much) costlier counterparts, so it pays to do your research.

-There is no Australian standard for bassinets, but some products claim compliance with the older standard for rocking cradles AS/NZS 4385:1996.
+There is no Australian standard for bassinets or bedside sleepers, but some products claim compliance with the older standard for rocking cradles AS/NZS 4385:1996.
 Other standards to look out for that manufacturers tend to have their bassinets tested to include:

 - the European standard EN 1130

 - the US standard ASTM F2194

-There is no bedside sleeper standard either.
-The US, however, has a recent bedside sleeper safety standard to look out for (ASTM F2906-13).
+The US, however, has a bedside sleeper safety standard to look out for (ASTM F2906-13).
 This covers issues such as disengagement between the bedside sleeper and the adult bed.
-However, the presence of breathable zones are not part of this standard.
+But the presence of breathable zones is not part of this standard.
 Bedside sleepers that double as a bassinet must also meet ASTM F2194 in order to meet the bedside sleeper standard.